 Master's degree in English with an emphasis in Rhetoric and Composition

 The English department offers a Master's degree in literature studies with an emphasis in Rhetoric and Composition.
-In their third semester, graduate students will outline a plan of study with their advisor, who should be chosen from one of the Writing Program faculty who has a joint appointment with the English department.
+In their third semester, graduate students will outline a plan of study with their advisor, who should be chosen from one of the Writing & Rhetoric faculty.
 The plan of study will identify which Rhet/Comp courses the graduate student should plan to take in order to complete his or her degree.
 A minimum of 30 credit hours (10 courses) are required to graduate.

 To complete their degree, Master’s students through the English department will take an exam that addresses perspectives on rhetoric and composition from allied disciplines and explores a topic that arises from the student’s core courses in rhetoric and composition.